facebook/react-native-website/docs/direct-manipulation.md

 - pageX
 - pageY

 Note that these measurements are not available until after the rendering has been completed in native.
-If you need the measurements as soon as possible and you don't need `pageX` and `pageY`, consider using the [`onLayout` prop](view.md#onlayout) instead.
+Also, both [`onLayout` prop](view.md#onlayout) and [`measure(callback)` prop](direct-manipulation#measureinwindowcallback) works differently.
+The width and height returned by [`onLayout` prop](view.md#onlayout) are the actual width and height of the view.
+The width and height returned by [`measure(callback)` prop](direct-manipulation#measureinwindowcallback) are the width and height in the viewport, not the actual element width and height.

 ### measureInWindow(callback)